ntn-a/sortcomparator/README.md

 ## How to run
 All that needs to be done is to ```git clone``` the repo and compile as ```g++ *.cpp```.
 You will need to provide your own text files as ```a.txt, b.txt, & c.txt```.
 I will try to add functionality to allow the user to choose the text files.

+## To-do
+- Refactor code, it's a bit of a mess...
+- Possibly make it GUI based to visually show sorts.
+- Carry it over into JavaScript.

 ## Credits
 - Big C++: Late Objects, Cay S. Horstmann